-That is, unless you want to wander over to the Secretary of State's online License Plate Store, where you can choose from one of the 45 other designs the state offers.
+That is, unless you want to wander over to the Secretary of State's online License Plate Store, where you can choose from one of the designs the state offers.

 Plain vanilla may be fine for your ice cream, but you've got more choices than ever at the License Plate Store.

 In addition to the registration cost for your vehicle, the fundraising plates―for universities and special causes―$35 the first year, with $25 going to your selected cause or university.
 In subsequent years, the plates are $10 in addition to the registration renewal fee.
 The $10 goes to the university or cause each year.

 University Logo Plates

 Want to let everyone know that you're a grad, supporter, or fan of the University of Michigan?
 That's easy.
-In fact, 15 of the state's four-year universities have their own logo plates.
 Available university plates include: